IPv4

 • Inherited history of a blacklist

 The IP may be flagged for months or years if previous tenants used the block for fraudulent traffic, botnet activity, malware distribution, or spam.
+This is why working with providers that follow how every IP block is validated can prevent businesses from inheriting blacklisted subnets.

 • Instability in routing